slurmulon/bach-rest-api/README.md

 # bach-rest-api
-> :musical_score: :satellite: A simple Restful HTTP interface for the bach library
+> :musical_score: :satellite: A simple Restful HTTP interface for the Bach library
 ---

 ## Summary